rickydebojeet/rickydebojeet.github.io/index.md

 permalink: /
 ---

-I am a fourth year CS B.Tech student at the [**Central Institute of Technology Kokrajhar**](https://cit.ac.in/), fortunate to be advised by [Assistant Prof. Ranjan Maity](https://cit.ac.in/departments/profile/cse/dr-ranjan-maity).
-I am broadly interested in the Computing Systems and Human Computer Interaction, particularly in Computer Networks.
+I am a final-year B.Tech student in Computer Science and Engineering at the [**Central Institute of Technology**](https://cit.ac.in/) in Kokrajhar, where I have the honour of being advised by Assistant Proffessor [Dr. Ranjan Maity](https://cit.ac.in/departments/profile/cse/dr-ranjan-maity).
+Computer Networks attracted my interest, as did Computing Systems and Human-Computer Interaction in general.

-Previously, I was studying in [**Cotton College, Guwahati**](https://cottonuniversity.ac.in/).
-Where I pursued Science.
+My former college was [Cotton College](https://cottonuniversity.ac.in/) in Guwahati.
+It was here that I completed my HSLC (12th) in Science.

-For my bachelor thesis, I worked on Augmented Reality which can bring change in Education.
-I also interned at ALTTC, Ghaziabad in the summer of 2021.
+For my bachelor's thesis, I worked on Augmented Reality, which has the potential to revolutionise education.
+I also interned at ALTTC in Ghaziabad in the summer of 2021.

 ### Interests